 With respect to antibodies we will inform the EPO again via our comments as prepared for the SACEPO WP GLs meeting on Guidelines of 11 October 2022 on the new (still confidential) draft EPC GLs (G-II, 5.6) which unfortunately still do not address some of our concerns on the inventive step requirements for antibodies.
-We would like the Guidelines not to be more strict than the Case Law on antibodies.
-We also request that individual Examiners would not insist on including framework region sequences in the claims in addition to CDR sequences when the surprising effect does not involve the binding affinity (this is not what the Case Law reflects).
-The GLs need to be very carefully drafted and reflect the Case Law, since they also may be referred to in national Court cases.
+We would like that the Guidelines are not more strict than the Case Law on antibodies.
+We also request that individual Examiners would not insist to include framework region sequences in the claims in addition to CDR sequences when the surprising effect does not involve the binding affinity (this is not what the Case Law reflects).
+The GLs need to be very carefully drafted and reflect the Case Law as they also may be referred to in national Court cases.
 We would like our comments to be heard and hope the EPO takes the necessary time to listen to our comments.
 We would like to see a process wherein there is more interaction with the epi practitioners when draft GLs are made (also in the other Biotech areas).
-We deem it important that the EPO also seeks to be continuously updated by practitioners in the field regarding the commercial importance of antibody inventions.
+We deem it important that the EPO may wish to be continuously updated by practitioners in the field also regarding the commercial importance of antibody inventions.
 Antibody patenting should receive prime importance.

-We wonder whether a section on T cell receptors (TCRs) could be introduced into the GLs in the future.
+We wonder whether a section on T cell receptors (TCRs) could be taken up into the GLs in the future.

 We look forward to a new date also for discussing Biotech Issues with DG1 of the EPO and with other EPO circles, as in general we think this is of prime importance to obtain strong IP protection in the Biotech sector.